mwang2700/jeopardy-clue-finder/README.md

 The difficulty filter functionality contains two options.
 The first is the quantifier that specifies whether the user would like to search by difficulties less than the amount, equal to the amount, or greater than the amount.
 The second allows users to select among the set possible jeopardy point values.
 Note that, for example, 'greater than or equal to' filtering can be done by doing 'greater than' the number below it.

 The date filter allows the user to specify a date range for which the airdate of the clues displayed should fall under.
-Due to limitations of the jservice api, the user must specify at least the upper bound for this filter to work.
+The jservice api seems to work best when both dates are specified, so the user is required to enter both start and end dates for the filter to enable.

 The favorites filter allows the user to filter between viewing all cards, viewing only cards that are favorited, and viewing only cards that aren't favorited.
 As said earlier, favorites are cleared when the user leaves/refreshes the page.